Each prospective member desiring electric service will be required to:

 Pay by Phone

-To pay by phone using a credit card, call extension 1248
+To pay by phone using a credit card, call one of the following:

 Levelized Billing program